Arthur-Milchior/anki-auto-update-addons/README.md

 None

 ## TODO
-A configuration option to do this while syncing.
+* A configuration option to synchronize add-ons while you synchronize the collection.
+* Being able to synchronize only some add-ons.

 ## Links, licence and credits